-The new Division 1 contains 5 new sections.
+The new Division 2A, Subdivision (1) contains 4 new sections.

-The new section 61A articulates the purpose for the various controls on election advertising.
+The new section 42A articulates the purpose for the various controls on election advertising.
 They are to promote free and informed voting at elections by enhancing -

-- (a) the transparency of the electoral system, by allowing voters to know who is communicating election advertising; - (b) the accountability of those persons participating in public debate relating to any election, by making those persons responsible for their communications; and - (c) the traceability of communications of election advertising, by ensuring that obligations imposed by the new Divisions 1, 2, 3 and 4 in relation to those communications can be enforced.
+- (a) the transparency of the electoral system, by allowing voters to know who is communicating election advertising; - (b) the accountability of those persons participating in public debate relating to any election, by making those persons responsible for their communications; and - (c) the traceability of communications of election advertising, by ensuring that obligations imposed by Subdivisions (1), (2), (3) and (4) in relation to those communications can be enforced.

-The new sections 61B, 61C, 61D and 61E apply regardless if the person is a candidate, a candidate's election agent, a political party, or is none of the preceding (called a "third party").
+The new sections 42B, 42C and 42D apply regardless if the person is a candidate or a candidate's election agent, or is none of the preceding (called a third party).

-The election advertising covered is one that relates to the election in question.
+The election advertising covered has to be one that relates to the election in question.
 Clause 2 introduces an interpretive provision which states that an election advertising relates to an election if it contains an express or implicit reference to -

-- (a) the election in the electoral division; - (b) an individual who is a candidate at the election in the electoral division in his or her capacity as a candidate (and not in some other capacity, like as a Town Councillor or political office holder); - (c) a political party, or the interests of a political party, with one or more candidates at the election in the electoral division; or - (d) an issue submitted or otherwise before electors in the election.
+- (a) the election; - (b) an individual who is a candidate at the election in his or her capacity as a candidate (and not in some other capacity, like as a Town Councillor or political office holder); or - (c) an issue submitted or otherwise before electors in the election.

-Any other content which does not contain any of the above will not be restricted under the new sections 61B and 61C.
+Any other content which does not contain any of the above will not be restricted under the new sections 42B and 42C.

-The new section 61B re-enacts the requirements presently found in section 61(1)(c) that election advertising must bear information about its publisher.
-Contravention of any of the requirements will be a corrupt practice which is a criminal offence, conviction of which not only results in a fine or imprisonment or both, but the convicted person becomes incapable for a period of 7 years from the date of his or her conviction of being registered as an elector or of voting at any election under the Act or of being elected as the President or an MP.
+The new section 42B re-enacts the requirements presently found in section 42(1)(c) that election advertising must bear information about its publisher.
+Contravention of any of the requirements will be a corrupt practice which is a criminal offence, conviction of which not only results in a fine or imprisonment or both, but the convicted person becomes incapable for a period of 7 years from the date of his or her conviction of being registered as an elector or of voting at any election under the Act or of being elected as the President or a Member of Parliament.

-To ensure that voters are aware of who is communicating to them and enable voters to assess the credibility of the information they rely on when forming their political judgment and selecting their representatives in the Parliament, every election advertising published in Singapore must show on or in it, and in the manner (including language) prescribed by the election advertising regulations, the identity particulars of all the following persons:
+To ensure that voters are aware of who is communicating to them and enable voters to assess the credibility of the information they rely on when forming their political judgment and selecting the President, every election advertising published in Singapore must show on or in it, and in the manner (including language) prescribed by the election advertising regulations, the identity particulars of all the following persons: